Estate name: Other terminology

-Individuals may traditionally be referred to by their oeconyms rather than their surnames in Basque, Finnish, Norwegian, Slovene, and other languages.
-In these cultures the name of the property is more or less fixed and may refer to the people living there at any particular time, regardless of their actual surname or whether they recently purchased or moved to the property.
+Individuals may traditionally be referred to by their estate names rather than their surnames in Basque, Finnish, Norwegian, Slovene, and other languages.
+In these cultures, the name of the property is more or less fixed and may refer to the people living there at any particular time, regardless of their actual surname or whether they recently purchased or moved to the property.